ryanrolds/git_workshop/slides.md

 # Teams can be challenging

-Why?
+Challenges

-* Adding team members quickly becomes complex and time consuming
+* Onboarding can become complex and time consuming
 * Keeping everyone's copies of the code up-to-date
-* Not losing other developer's work
+* Multiple people working in the same files
-* Being able to switch between tasks without losing work
+* Helping others requires getting a copy of their files
 * Supporting multiple operating systems

 ---

 # REAMDE.md and LICENSE

-`README.md` is the defacto standard place for important high-level information. `LICENSE` is the where people expect to find the license in OSS project.
+`README.md` is the defacto standard file for important project information. `LICENSE` is the where people expect to find the license in OSS projects.
+Larger projects also have a `CONTRIBUTING.md` file.

 * Description of project
 * Setup instructions